DiGergo/interactive-fe-dev-memory-game-project/README.md

 ### Acknowledgements

-* I would like to thank **Beau Carnes** for the brilliant tutorial which helped me a lot.
+* I would like to thank **Beau Carnes** for the brilliant tutorial which helped me a lot with my project.
 * A special thanks to my mentor **Seun Owonikoko** for all the help and feedback!

+# Thank you for visiting my page!